25.11.2021

 “Give a person a fish, and you feed them for a day.
 Teach a person to fish, and you feed them for a lifetime.”

 I hear you say, “How could this possibly be relevant to the role of rehabilitation following brain injury? “.
 Let me explain.
 Offering Care & Support packages without Rehabilitation is like offering the person a fish.
 It supports their daily needs but offers little hope of improvement for the future.
-On the other hand a properly designed rehabilitation programme offers the opportunity for personal growth, improved independence and enhanced quality of life which will last for a lifetime.
+On the other hand, a properly designed rehab programme offers the opportunity for personal growth, improved independence and enhanced quality of life which will last for a lifetime.

 Rehabilitation is not a permanent process, it is there to help the patient achieve their objectives not to provide an ongoing support structure.

-An injured person returning home may need to be provided with fish in the form of daily Care, however it encourages them to take the risk of finding out what they are really capable of.
+An injured person returning home may need to be provided with fish in the form of daily Care, however, it encourages them to take the risk of finding out what they are really capable of.
 This means embarking on fishing lessons in the form of a rehabilitation programme to learn new techniques and skills.
 These enable the individual to optimise their potential and to enjoy a level of independence which they may never have imagined following their accident.

-As rehabilitation providers we need to ask ourselves:
+As rehabilitation providers, we need to ask ourselves:

 Are we offering a fish or a fishing lesson?